 John Ritenbaugh focuses on the remarkable energizing capacity of hope.
 In the familiar triumvirate (faith, hope, and love) faith serves as the foundation, love serves as the goal, and hope serves as the great motivator or energizer.
 Unique among the religi. . .

 The Laodiceans fail to reciprocate Christ's love for them.
 The comfort of prosperity blinded them to their spiritual condition, especially their need for Christ.

 The new man is a consistent New Testament figure.
 Charles Whitaker shows that he is one who is reconciled to God and has chosen to collaborate with God in creating a totally new mind—one just like Christ's!

 John Ritenbaugh contends that those who believe in the "once saved always saved" doctrine foolishly fail to see that God has a more extensive and creative plan for mankind than merely saving them.
 One can fail to bring forth fruits of repentance . . .

 God's sovereignty and free moral agency set up a seeming paradox.
-John Ritenbaugh shows just how much choice we have under God's sovereign rule.
+Just how much choice and freedom do we have under God's sovereign rule?

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.